Instructions – Complete the spermatogenesis, oogenesis and conception handouts using the following instructions.

-- Whose genes did the zygote get most of from:
+- Whose DNA did the zygote get most of from:

-- Based on your drawings and knowledge, what is the overall purpose of meiosis I? (i.e. refer to your drawings and knowledge in your answer) Justify your answer.
+- Based on your drawings and knowledge from class, what is the overall purpose of meiosis I? (i.e. refer to your drawings and knowledge in your answer)

-- Based on your drawings and knowledge, what is the overall purpose of meiosis II? (i.e. refer to your drawings and knowledge in your answer).
-Justify your answer.
+- Based on your drawings and knowledge from class, what is the overall purpose of meiosis II? (i.e. refer to your drawings and knowledge in your answer).

 - In terms of chromosome distribution (independent assortment), we tossed coins to figure out where chromosomes would go.
 How many total coin tosses would there be in meiosis of a human cell?
 Explain how you arrived at this number.

-- i) When (from start point to end point) does meiosis happen in a) males? b) females?
+- i) Where and when does meiosis happen in a) human males? b) human females?

 ii) Why is the number of gametes that come from a single primary oocyte different than the number of gametes that come from a single primary spermatocyte?

 - What does the Catholic Church teach about the value of the zygote?
 How does this teaching relate to the use of human embryonic stem cells?
 What is a source of stem cells that could be used that would be acceptable to our religion?
-(Note: you will need to refer to the Catechism of the Catholic Church or the YOUCAT to answer these questions.)
+(Note: you will need to refer to the Catechism of the Catholic Church or the YOUCAT and other valid sources to answer these questions.)